bytecodealliance/component-docs/component-model/src/design/worlds.md

 * A (trivial) "HTTP proxy" world would export a "receive HTTP requests" interface, and import a "send HTTP requests" interface.
 A host, or another component, would call the exported "receive" interface, passing an HTTP request; the component would forward it on via the imported "send" interface.
 To be a _useful_ proxy, the component may also need to import interfaces such as I/O and clock time - without those imports the component could not perform, for example, on-disk caching.
 * The "WASI (WebAssembly System Interface) command line" world is a classic example of a "hosting environment" use of the world concept.
 This world exports APIs such as file I/O, sockets, random number generation, and other POSIX-style functionality, so that application components that depend on this world - that is, command line applications - can use those familiar capabilities.
 * A "regex parser" world would export a "parse regex" function, and would import nothing.
 This declares not only that the component implementing this world can parse regular expressions, but also that it calls no other APIs.
 A user of such a parser could know, without looking at the implementation, that is does not access the file system, or send the user's regexes to a network service.

-## Components

-Physically, a **component** is a specially-formatted WebAssembly file.
-Internally, the component could include multiple traditional ("core") WebAssembly modules, and sub-components, composed via their imports and exports.

-The external interface of a component - its imports and exports - corresponds to a world.
-The component, however, internally defines how that world is implemented.

-## Packages

-A **package** is a set of one or more WIT (Wasm Interface Type) files containing a related set of interfaces and worlds.
-WIT is an IDL (interface definition language) for the Component Model.
-Packages provide a way for worlds and interfaces to refer to each other, and thus for an ecosystem of components to share common definitions.

-A package is not a world.
-It's a way of grouping related interfaces and worlds together for ease of discovery and reference, more like a namespace.

-* The WebAssembly System Interface (WASI) defines a number of packages, including one named `wasi:clocks`.
-Our HTTP proxy world could import the `wall-clock` interface from the `wasi:clocks` package, rather than having to define a custom clock interface.